mooinglemur/zsmkit/README.md

 In the code and documentation, a song slot is also known as a **priority**.
 There are four priorities, numbered from 0 to 3.

-Priority 0 is the lowest priority.
+Priority 0 is the lowest priority, and thus can be interrupted by any other priority.
 It would typically used for playback of background game music, as an example.
 Priority 0 is also the only slot in which LFO parameters are honored (YM2151 registers < $20)

 Priorities 1-3 would typically be used for short jingles and sound effects.

 When composing/arranging your music and sound effects, keep channel use in mind.
 For more seamless playback, sound effects are best written to be played on channels that are not used by your main BGM music, or choose channels whose absence in your BGM are less noticeable if they are taken over by the higher priority playback.

+In addition, when a song that is currently playing has channels that are restored from being suspended, either by calling `zsm_play` after being paused, or via a higher priority song ending or being stopped, notes that were supposed to be playing on the YM2151 during the suspension are not restored mid-note.
+The channel will sound again once the next key down event occurs.
+Please be aware of this when putting lengthy legatos in your BGM as such passages may stay silent longer than you'd expect if they're interrupted.
+This is however not a concern on VERA PSG as notes are simply defined by channel volume.
+A VERA channel being un-suspended will immediately play sound if the priority on the restored channel calls for it.

 ## Building and using in your project